fmay/cc-html-intro-1-first-web-page/.guides/annotations.md

 <div class="verse">
 ```

-By specifying this class attribute, we are associating this <div> (although you can use classes within any HTML element) with the class attribute "verse".
+Another way of thinking about this is "this is a div and we'll give it a general classification of 'verse'".

 Wherever we now specify this attribute, we can catch it for styling purposes in our CSS.
-You can see that we have specified it in each verse.
-We could have made this even simpler if we wanted and used just a single div around all three verses (in which case you could remove the <div>s surrounding each verse).
-We've left all 3 to show you how they can be used any number of times on a page.
+You can see that we have specified `class='verse'` in each verse.

 Now look at `main.css`.
 You can see the following CSS